Soadaa56/calculator/README.md

 # calculator
+Link to my project: https://soadaa56.github.io/calculator/ I would like to return to this project to make the page 'beautiful' with CSS.

 A calculator that will be used in a webpage, built with HTML, CSS and JavaScript.

 This project will require some HTML and CSS knowledge to make the webpage appear as a basic calculator program would appear.
 The main purpose of this project to further my understanding of JavaScript.